p55t/aws-intro-immersion/lab2-rds.md

 and that is accessed by a client application outside the VPC.
 To this end, we'll need to utilize a VPC security group to allow this access.

-If you've already completed the instructions in the "Immersion Day -- Getting Started with EC2" lab manual, you'll have an existing EC2 instance with an existing security group.
-The name will be "\[Initials\] -- Immersion Day Web Tier."
+If you've already completed the instructions in the "Lab 0: Eastic Compute Cloud (EC2) Hands-on Lab" lab manual, you'll have an existing EC2 instance with an existing security group.
+The name will be "\[Initials\] -- Web Server."
 Let's create a new VPC security group for our database tier that only allows traffic from our web tier.
 In the VPC dashboard, click **Security Groups**, then the **Create Security Group** button.
 Set *Name tag* and *group name* to "\[Initials\] - Immersion Day